You have installed Acronis Cyber Infrastructure (Acronis Storage) and registered it in Acronis Cyber Cloud.

 - Open WebCP.

 - In the left panel, click Nodes.
-Click the box representing your Acronis Storage node.
+Click the box representing your Acronis Cyber Infrastructure node.

 - Click Network.